floverfelt/floverfelt.github.io/_posts/2022-03-06-mass-effect-2-review.md

 Again, it's an interesting subversion of player expectations.
 The end (your typical video game climax) is not the best part of the game.
 The best part is the journey to get there.
 Which is exactly the way *a story based game* should be!

-It's amazing that they not only picked up on this, but found a format (the heist) which lent itself to deep personalization of side characters so naturally.
+It's amazing that they not only picked up on this, but found a format (the heist) which lent itself to thorough personalization of side characters so naturally.
 It makes sense that we spend a lot of time getting to know Grunt (for example) in Mass Effect 2 since the game is based on the assumption that he's going to play an enormous role in events beyond the Omega 4 relay.
 The same way it makes sense that heist movies spend a lot of time focusing on "the driver" or "the hustler" - you'll know they'll be important later, even if they're a side character.

 ## The Illusive Man